Hiking the Sunset Rock Trail in Sequoia National Park

 Distance: 1.6 miles / 2.6 km

-On a different note, the Sunset Rock Trail was one of many areas burned in the 2021 KNP Complex Fire, meaning the trail will look much different than it once did and have less shade for many years to come.
+On a different note, the Sunset Rock Trail was one of many areas burned in the 2021 KNP Complex Fire, meaning the trail will look much different than it once did and will have a lot less shade for many years to come!

 Sunset Rock Trailhead Parking